Faraday's Law of Electrolysis

 Gram Atomic Weight

-We previously mentioned that because there are usually somewhere around the same number of neutrons as protons, the atomic weight (AW) of elements is usually something like twice their atomic number (AN).
+We previously mentioned that because there are usually a few more neutrons than protons in an atom's nucleus, the atomic weight (AW) of elements is usually a little over twice their atomic number (AN).
 Thus

 Silver: AN=47, AW=107.87